 About Andrew Farmer

-I have deep experience in intellectual property law, start-up work, and business finance and strategy.
-I’ve worked in patent and trademark law for nearly a decade, first on a contract with the USPTO and now in private legal practice, and in addition, I also have strong business background.
-I completed an MBA, spent four years in corporate finance and treasury, and today, work for a multi-national company’s corporate venture capital team where I analyze start-ups for potential investments.
-As a lifetime pianist, I am also qualified to help you with your sound and music trademark registrations.
+I’ve worked in patent and trademark law for nearly a decade, first through a contract with the USPTO and now in private practice.
+I also hold an MBA, am a CFA charterholder, and have spent eight years in corporate finance, treasury, and investment.
+As a lifetime pianist, I’m qualified to help with sound and music trademark registrations too.

 Education